I’ve run a 150,000 case winery on Excel… but I wouldn’t recommend that for anyone

 Using labs as an example, you should be able to easily add lab metrics for a lot or barrel with a simple search or visual of the lot/vessel.
 A good system will display the last metric value so you can easily compare ‘reasonableness’ of your most recent entry, e.g. does the latest Alcohol entry unintentionally change the lots tax class?
 Perhaps the wrong lot was selected – good thing the last value gave some indication.

 Every off the shelf system should be able to at least dual role a loss/gain entry, but that’s not the case even with some of the expensive ones.
 The issue emanates from the original design and data architecture and some popular systems still treat loss/gains separately from tracking and compliance reporting.
-The issue is even muddier when considering composition and COLA compliance but we’ll address that when discussing Scalability.
+The issue is even muddier when considering composition and label compliance but we’ll address that when discussing Scalability.
 A properly engineered system will exploit the efficiency of a single data entry for multiple uses.
-The bonus comes with a system that also can easily report all those loss/gains for easy review AND audit track who/when/what-why they occurred – when the TTB asks you during an audit.
+The bonus comes with a system that also can easily report all those loss/gains for easy review AND audit track who/when/what-why they occurred – when Wine Australia asks you during an audit.

 VINX2’s work orders have an inbuilt fail safe to ensure losses and gains are recorded appropriately, regardless of your login permissions.